aosabook/500lines/same-origin-policy/doc/chapter.md

 open call[Endpoint]
 ```

-It's a polymorphic module, so it's instantiated with `Endpoint`, the set of things calls are from and to (details about calls can be found in Appendix A).
+It's a polymorphic module, so it's instantiated with `Endpoint`, the set of things calls are from and to (details about calls can be found in Appendix).

 Following the field declarations in `HttpRequest` is a collection of constraints.
 Each of these constraints applies to all members of the set of HTTP requests.
 The constraints say that (1) each request comes from a client, and (2) each request is sent to one of the servers specified by the URL host under the DNS mapping.